Multiple Environments¶

 For example, if the dashboard is connected to a Mysql and a Kdb database, the file will contain two entries containing the connection details.

-To make sure 3forge AMI connects to the intended datasources depending on the environment we recommend creating a folder for each environment and place the __DATASOURCE.dat
+To ensure 3forge AMI connects to the intended datasources depending on the environment, we recommend creating a folder for each environment and place the __DATASOURCE.dat file in them.
+Lastly, we need to edit the environment specific property file to indicate the location of it.

 Based on the screenshot below, the property for the dev environment would be: